jordanstern1/udemy-django-full-stack-web-dev-course/README.md

 the first_project subfolder contains a `urls.py` file that references the `urls.py` file found in `first_app/urls.py`.
 This approach creates modularity, making it simpler to plug your apps into different Django projects.

-## Getting Started Build a Website with Django
-I think this is a pretty good workflow:

-1. First complete steps 1-6 above to get the basic setup
-1.

 ## More Useful Django Commands
 ### Migration commands